balena-os/resin-device-toolbox/README.md

-    ssh [deviceIp]                      Get a shell into a resinOS device push [deviceIp]                     Push your changes to a container on local resinOS device logs [deviceIp]                     Get or attach to logs of a running container on a resinOS device configure <target>                  (Re)configure a resinOS drive or image flash <image>                       Flash an image to a drive version                             Output the version number
+    ssh [deviceIp]                      Get a shell into a resinOS device push [deviceIp]                     Push your changes to a container on local resinOS device logs [deviceIp]                     Get or attach to logs of a running container on a resinOS device scan                                Scan for resinOS devices in your local network configure <target>                  (Re)configure a resinOS drive or image flash <image>                       Flash an image to a drive version                             Output the version number